1neReality/MITSUHA/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-[Video tutorial](https://youtu.be/qWpYE447iQA).
+[Video tutorial](https://youtu.be/qWpYE447iQA) (outdated don't watch this one).
 Here's how you can set it up on Windows (probably similar steps on Mac and Linux but I haven't tested them).

 ### Prerequisites